 - 2 cups of warm water

 The method here is the same as mentioned above, except that the only ingredients are water and Bulbine leaves.
-Simply strain the mixture to remove the organic matter and decant it into a spray bottle.
+Strain the mixture to remove the organic matter and decant it into a spray bottle.

-Keep the bottle in the refrigerator to prevent the mixture from fermenting and to cool your burn down.
+Keep the bottle in the refrigerator to prevent the mixture from fermenting and cool down your burn.
 Use it within two days at the most.

 African Bulbine and Diabetes Mellitus

-Studies conducted in South Africa on five traditional remedies show that Bulbinella might be useful in the management of diabetes.
-The researchers tested four other traditional remedies alongside the African Bulbine.
+Studies conducted in South Africa on five traditional remedies show that Bulbinella might be useful in managing Diabetes.
+In addition, the researchers tested four other traditional remedies alongside the African Bulbine.

 Bulbine frutescens boosted the body's rate of glucose utilization the most.
-While more research is necessary, Bulbinella shows promise in the fight against Diabetes.
+So, while more research is necessary, Bulbinella shows promise in the fight against Diabetes.